* Starbucks wants dominant position in single-cup market

 By Lisa Baertlein and Mihir Dalal

-LOS ANGELES, Feb 14 (Reuters) - Starbucks Corp (SBUX.O) and Green Mountain Coffee Roasters GMCR.O are in partnership negotiations, a source close to the talks told Reuters on Monday, sending Green Mountain shares surging.
+LOS ANGELES, Feb 14 (Reuters) - Starbucks Corp (SBUX.O) and Green Mountain Coffee Roasters GMCR.Ohave been in “ongoing partnership negotiations”, a source close to the talks told Reuters on Monday, sending Green Mountain stock surging.

 Starbucks, the world’s biggest coffee chain, wants to be a big player in the new and fast-growing single-serve coffee segment that Green Mountain currently dominates with its Keurig one-cup brewers.